R for SAS users: Lesson 3

 • AIC measures how well the model fits the data with a penalty for having too many parameters (lower is better)

-• Difference is very small; we will go with the CS model moving forward
+• Difference is very small; we will go with the AR1 model moving forward

 Estimated marginal means